DataDog/hiring-engineers/answers.md

 It was recommended to use the new dashboard endpoint instead , so this is the approach I took for the exercise.

-First i  had to install the [datadog api client](https://docs.datadoghq.com/api/latest/?code-lang=python)
+First I  had to install the [datadog api client](https://docs.datadoghq.com/api/latest/?code-lang=python)

 ```
 pip3 install datadog-api-client
 ```

-It turned out pip wasn't install so i had to do that first
+It turned out pip wasn't install so I had to do that first

 ```
 pip3 install datadog-api-client